adolfo-ab/go-experiments/README.md

 # go-experiments
-Repo to play around with Go
+Repo to play around with Go,and follow several courses and tutorials.